VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication.md

 Now you need to register the users who will participate in encrypted communications.

 In order to sign and encrypt a message, each user must have his own tools, which allow him to perform cryptographic operations, and these tools must contain the necessary information to identify users.
-In Virgil Security, these tools are the Virgil Key and the **Virgil Card**.
+In Virgil Security, these tools are the Virgil Key and the Virgil Card.

 ![Virgil Card](/docs/img/Card_introduct.png "Create Virgil Card")